codice/forgerock-commons/forgerock-doc-maven-plugin/trunk/Design.md

 *  Unpack the branding elements. (`Branding`)
 *  Make a modifiable copy of the original sources. (`ModifiableCopy`)
+*  Apply profiling to the modifiable copy of the DocBook XML sources. (`ConditionalText`)

 By default, pre-processing tasks are performed in the following order: